cubait/cuba-component-dynamic-columns/README.md

 ## Installation

+**NOTE**: This add-on's repository is officially linked to the main CUBA repository.

+*You can jump straight to step 2. for instructions on how to add it to your project*, or *optionally* you can choose to add my repository to your project's repositories.

-1. Add the following maven repository `https://dl.bintray.com/pfurini/cuba-components` to the build.gradle of your CUBA application:
+1. [*OPTIONAL*] Add the following maven repository `https://dl.bintray.com/pfurini/cuba-components` to the build.gradle of your CUBA application:

 ```
 buildscript {